Properties of Charging Modes

 Charging with specified target

 The charging station is operated as a necessary load with as much surplus PV energy as possible.
 By entering a departure time and an amount of energy to be charged in the SMA Energy App, the Sunny Home Manager intelligently plans the charging process.
 The Sunny Home Manager enables charging at minimum cost and with maximum utilization of PV power with sufficient charging to reach the destination at the entered departure time.
-After sufficient charging for the target range, the charging station automatically switches to Charging with specified target.
+After sufficient charging for the target range, the charging station automatically switches to the charging mode Charging with surplus PV energy.

 Automatic phase-switching by the product enables maximum utilization of self-generated solar power.
 This poses no danger to the electric vehicle’s on-board charger because there is a 120-second changeover pause between single- and three-phase charging –

-in other words, active single-phase charging is stopped and three-phase charging is activated after a short wait.
+in other words, active single-phase charging process is stopped and three-phase charging process is activated after a short wait.
 An integrated hysteresis prevents constant switching between the phases.

 SMA phase-switching is like a manual interruption in the charging process and causes no vehicle damage when the equipment is properly installed and configured (relay switchover time).